BU-DEPEND-Lab/Racecar/README.md

 ## Installations

+To perform field tests on the physical platform, perform the following installation steps 1 - 4 on the NVIDIA Jetson TK1 or TX1 and then continue [here](https://github.com/BU-DEPEND-Lab/Racecar/tree/master/F1tenth-Field)

+To perform tests in the robotics simulator 'Gazebo', perform the following installation steps 1 - 4 on a PC and then continue [here](https://github.com/BU-DEPEND-Lab/Racecar/tree/master/F1tenth-Simulation)

+The code has been tested on:
+* Ubuntu 16.04, Ros Kinetic, and Gazebo 7, for the TX1
+* Ubuntu 14.04, Ros Indigo, and Gazebo 2, for the TK1

 ### 1) Clone repo

 Start by cloning the GitHub repo.
 The required files can also be transferred to the TK1, via an SD card.

 ### 2) ROS installation and sensor integration